standard/standard/README.md

 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

-Users of `standard` don't want to argue with you about your opinions about `standard`.
-That's the whole point of `standard` -- to avoid bikeshedding about style.
-Those of us who use `standard` find it helps hold our code to a high *standard of quality* and ensures that new contributors follow our module's *style standards*.
-The standard style laid out here is not affiliated with any official web standards groups, which is why this repo is called `feross/standard` and not `ECMA/standard`.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ## Install